 The Trust is involved in advising the government on suicide prevention and mental health policy through its membership of the National Suicide Prevention Advisory Group run by the Department of Health.
 We believe that every local authority should have current and active suicide prevention plans and a proactive bereavement support service.
 Please read more here.

 We think that good emotional wellbeing and health (mental health) should be the most important performance measures in business, before targets, behaviours and leadership skills... and that these should be embedded into every discussion with colleagues and all performance reviews.
 Please read more here.

-People bereaved or affected by suicide are not, proactively, offered support and therefore, in 2013, we formed and funded the creation of the Support after Suicide Partnership, which has a Vision that ‘everyone bereaved or affected by suicide should be offered appropriate and timely support’.
+People bereaved or affected by suicide are not, proactively, offered support and therefore, in 2013, we founded and funded the Support after Suicide Partnership, which has a Vision that ‘everyone bereaved or affected by suicide should be offered appropriate and timely support’.
 Please read more here.